 Professor Graeme Samuel AC, Dr Janine Kirk AM, Carillo Gantner AC, Yvonne von Hartel AM, Michael Henry AM, Professor Andrea Hull AO, Terry Moran AC, Leonie Hemingway, Geoffrey Walsh AO, Jerril Rechter, Robin Billen, Carol Schwartz AO, Peter Seamer AM, Helen Silver AO, Adam Watson, Heather Carmody, Peter Duncan AC, Chris Leptos AM, Alistair Drysdale, Jo Barker and Bruce Hartnett AM.

 The Melbourne Forum is set up differently to traditional clubs, choosing to support the amazing array of private dining rooms that Melbourne has to offer as distinct from operating in dedicated premises.
-It promotes the discussion of ideas led by experts over small-group events and activities.
+It promotes the discussion of ideas led by experts in small-group events and activities.

 Julia Gillard, then Deputy Labor Leader was the Melbourne Forum’s first guest speaker.